Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 WP Rocket Top Features

-- Optimized File – WP Rocket’s most advanced feature is file optimization.
-The plugin minifies and optimizes CSS and JS files and delayed and deferred JavaScript files.
+Optimized File – WP Rocket’s most advanced feature is file optimization.
+The plugin minifies and optimizes CSS and JS files, and delays and defers JavaScript files.

-- Lazy Loading – The plugin offers lazy loading functionality for images and videos, ensuring they load when visible on the user’s screen.
+Lazy Loading – The plugin provides lazy-loading functionality for images and videos, ensuring they load only when visible on the user’s screen.

-- Separate Mobile Cache – WP Rocket can enable separate mobile cache for mobile site users.
+Separate Mobile Cache – WP Rocket can enable a separate mobile cache for mobile site users.
 Toggle the option if you require the feature.

-- Minification and Concatenation – WP Rocket minifies and combines CSS and JavaScript files, reducing their sizes and enhancing page loading speed.
+Minification and Concatenation – WP Rocket minifies and combines CSS and JavaScript files, reducing their file sizes and improving page load speed.

-- One-Click Cache Setup – With WP Rocket’s one-click activation option, caching becomes hassle-free, even for beginners.
+One-Click Cache Setup – With WP Rocket’s one-click activation, caching becomes hassle-free, even for beginners.

 WP Rocket Pros and Cons